gushamilton/ukb_sero_mix/README.md

 -   **Phenotype & Covariate Files**: Located in `quickdraws_input/`, these files are formatted for direct use with Quickdraws and include master phenotype tables, covariate files, and per-analysis weight files.
 -   **GWAS Summary Statistics**: The ultimate output of the pipeline, ready for downstream analysis and interpretation.
 -   **Diagnostic Plots & Reports**: Various intermediate outputs used for quality control, such as mixture model fit diagnostics and seroprevalence estimates.
+-   **Comparison Files**: Direct comparison with Butler-Laporte et al. 2023 methodology for validation and benchmarking.

 ## Usage